Catch

 Many people would argue that the catch is the most important part of the stroke because a poor catch will upset the balance of the boat and will lead to a poor drive and finish.

-Body position and execution
+Body Position and Execution

 It is important to establish the forward body position early in the recovery and keep it as you slide forward on the seat.
 When you are just about finished the slide forward, you should be ready to drop the blade into the water.